 Top tip: When you need a breather from riding, head to Beaver Creek Chophouse.
 Their patio tables are a dream for soaking up rays and slopeside views.

 Experience East Coast skiing and snowboarding at a new level with Whiteface Mountain.
 The scenery here will take your breath away.
-It’s also a resort that’s home to the biggest vertical drop east of the Rocky Mountains (3,430 feet) and a hardcore section of backcountry terrain.
+It’s also a ski resort that’s home to the biggest vertical drop east of the Rocky Mountains (3,430 feet) and a hardcore section of backcountry terrain.
 You can also charge historic runs – Whiteface Mountain hosted the Winter Olympics twice.

 Nearby is the one-of-a-kind Lake Placid.
 This is the place to go for bars, bistros, restaurants, and awesome accommodation.
 It’s a town that’s proud of its Olympics heritage – and still retains that Olympics-scale infrastructure.